neos-modding-group/NeosModLoader/.github/CONTRIBUTING.md

 ### Code Style

 If your PR does not follow the project's code style it **will not be approved**.
-I expect contributors to be capable of fixing code style issues on their own.

-Code style should match Microsoft convention.
-If you aren't sure, run Analyze > Code Cleanup on the file using Visual Studio.
+Code style should match our [editor config](../.editorconfig).
+If you aren't sure, use your IDE's formatter (Analyze > Code Cleanup in Visual Studio).

-#### Whitespace

-- *.cs files
-  - Lines MUST be indented using four spaces.
-Tabs are not acceptable.
-  - MUST use unix-style (LF) line endings.
-CR or CRLF are not acceptable.
-- *.sln files: use the Visual Studio defaults
-  - indent using tabs
-  - CRLF line endings
-- *.csproj files: use the Visual Studio defaults
-  - indent using two spaces
-  - CRLF line endings

 ### New Features